Feature · Information & Documents

 How it fits

 Information and documents sit alongside the rest of an AfterLoss case: the communications scripts for telling organisations someone has died, the funeral wishes view, and the team members and successors who will need access.
 When the time comes for probate, the documents collected here feed directly into the PA1P probate form and the IHT400 inheritance tax return.
 Everything is part of the same case workspace.
+Our guide on claiming life insurance lists the documents most insurers ask for, which families often store here for that reason.

 Try AfterLoss when you're ready